moggers87/exhibition/README.rst

 templating needs:

 - Pelican and the like are too blog focused.
-It didn't feel in the spirit of those projects to have a blog and a recipe list as two separate sections to a website.
+It didn't feel in the spirit of those projects to have anything other than a blog and a few plain pages.
+I wanted something more freeoform to work with various projects.
 - Hyde is everything I want, except for the complete lack of documentation and a massive code base that needs a lot of work to make it run on Python 3.
 It is also currently unmaintained.

-  - I should also mention that there are huge parts of Hyde that do nothing for me, so starting from scratch made more sense than dealing with Hyde.
+  - I should also mention that there are huge parts of Hyde that do not use, so starting from scratch made more sense than upgrading what would be (to me) legacy code.

 There are SSGs that aren't written in Python or don't use Jinja2 for their templates, but I'm not interested in rewriting all the templates for the sites